coffeebank/moonrise/README.md

 # Moonrise

-A simple, lightweight, responsive landing page for a Minecraft server with Discord integration.
-Server status indicators with visual updates when server goes offline.
-Discord server embed for displaying an information channel or adding live social chat for your guild.
-Free website hosting on GitHub Pages.
+A simple, lightweight, responsive landing page template for a Minecraft server.
+Integrates with Discord, Minecraft server status, and GitHub Pages to host a free website.

+Features:
+- Shows the server's Minecraft Java version automatically
+- Shows a channel from your Discord server on the homepage
+- Changes color when Minecraft server is detected to be offline
+- Select server IP on website with one click
+- Screenshots modal popup (coming soon)
+- Progressive Web App (coming soon)

 Demo: https://coffeebank.github.io/moonrise